FCC chairman says he has 'serious concerns' about Sinclair's Tribune deal

-WASHINGTON (Reuters) - Federal Communications Commission Chairman Ajit Pai said on Monday he has “serious concerns” about Sinclair Broadcast Group Inc’s (SBGI.O) proposed $3.9 billion acquisition of Tribune Media Co (TRCO.N), an announcement that could scuttle the deal.
+WASHINGTON (Reuters) - Federal Communications Commission Chairman Ajit Pai said on Monday he has “serious concerns” about Sinclair Broadcast Group Inc’s proposed $3.9 billion acquisition of Tribune Media Co, an announcement that could scuttle the deal.

 Pai said in a statement that evidence suggested the divestiture of certain television stations “would allow Sinclair to control those stations in practice, even if not in name, in violation of the law.”
 Sinclair, the top U.S. television broadcast group, did not immediately comment.